evayansitan/Predict_Housing_Sales/README.md

 # Predict Housing Sale
 AmesHousing.tsv is the input dataset.
-Predicting Housing Sales.ipynb is all my python code writeen in Jupyter Notebook.
+Predicting Housing Sales.ipynb is all my python code written in Jupyter Notebook.